veganaize/closure-compiler/Chunk-output-for-dynamic-loading.md

 ## ES_MODULES: Chunks as Ecmacript modules

 The compiler will output es modules and cross chunk references will utilize the `import` and `export` statements.
-Since modules have build in isolation and modern browsers know how to load them, this option is by far the easiest.
+Since modules have built in isolation and modern browsers know how to load them, this option is by far the easiest.

 # Asking closure-compiler to produce chunks - the easy way